-At the Center for Pre-Law Advising we provide advising and other resources to UW-Madison students and alumni at all stages in the process of considering, preparing for, and applying to law school.
+We are here to support you!
+At the Center for Pre-Law Advising (CPLA) we provide advising and other resources to UW-Madison students and alumni at all stages in the process of considering, preparing for, and applying to law school.

-Please note: application documents (resumes, personal statements, etc) require an appointment to be reviewed.
-Please be aware that there can often be a 2 week wait for appointments.
+Please note: Application documents (resumes, personal statements, etc) generally require an appointment to be reviewed.
+Please be aware that there can sometimes be a 1 to 2 week wait for appointments in spring.
 Thank you for your understanding as we do our best to serve and support all those exploring and applying to law school.
 We look forward to working with you!

 Janet earned her J.D. from the University of Wisconsin Law School and her Bachelor’s degree from Marquette University, where she majored in Theatre Arts and Education.
 Janet has over a decade of experience as an educator in the test prep industry, teaching students how to succeed on exams like the LSAT, GMAT, and GRE, facilitating workshops on admissions processes, and supporting applicants in crafting personal statements.
 In addition to her role as a Pre-Law Advisor, Janet teaches the CPLA LSAT Workshop Series, a multi-session self-study primer offered multiple times throughout the year.